How ePayment works online

 - MobilePay

-2. Initiate a payment
+2. The merchant creates a payment request

 When they select to pay with Vipps/MobilePay, create a payment request with: